Struggling With Tax Debt or IRS Issues? A Tax Lawyer Can Help

 What Types of Situations Can Your IRS Attorney Resolve?

 It doesn’t matter how much you owe in back taxes or whether the IRS has assessed your tax liability correctly—a lawyer from our firm can help you set things right.
 How can a tax lawyer help?
 The following are some of the many services tax lawyers from our firm provide to clients:

 The IRS allows payment plans when you owe taxes that you aren’t able to pay immediately.
 These payment plans can help those who can afford to pay monthly payments but don’t have the money to pay the full amount up front.
 Your attorney can help you set up payments so you can be in good standing with the IRS or the state and avoid unnecessary penalties.

 Offer in Compromise

 If you qualify for an offer in compromise, your IRS tax lawyer can help settle your tax bill for less than the full amount you owe.
-The IRS will examine your income, your ability to pay, and assets and back taxes to see whether you qualify to settle your IRS bill.
+The IRS will examine your income, your ability to pay, and assets and back taxes to see whether you qualify to settle your bill.
 Once you pay the agreed-upon settlement, the rest of your tax amount due is forgiven.
 However, you may need to meet additional requirements such as filing future tax returns and staying current on future tax liabilities.

 Being audited by the IRS is nobody’s idea of a good time.
-Many people who are audited don’t know how to handle the situation or how to make certain that the IRS isn’t violating their rights.
-Having an IRS help lawyer on your side can be beneficial.
-Our firm will competently represent you during this stressful process.
+Many people who go through an audit don’t know how to handle the situation.
+They also don’t know how to make certain that the audit isn’t violating their rights.
+Having an IRS lawyer on your side during an audit can be beneficial.
+Our firm will competently represent you during the stressful audit process.